Grow Financial Federal Credit Union

 Not-for-profit and owned by members

 A bank is a for-profit financial institution owned by stockholders.
 You already know how stocks work, but as a recap, companies have a vested interest in turning a profit for their stockholders — even when that’s accomplished at the expense of the customers through higher fees and higher interest rates on loans.
 In contrast, a credit union is owned by its members.
-We have an interest in doing what’s best for the membership as a whole and returning those benefits to their members in the form of better rates on savings and loans.
+We have an interest in doing what’s best for the membership as a whole and returning financial benefits to our members.

 Saving our members money